A service system with packing constraints: Greedy randomized algorithm achieving sublinear in scale optimality gap: Proof of Theorem

 \section{Proof of Theorem \ref{thm-zp}}

 This section is organized as follows.
 In Subsection \ref{sec-lyap-choice}, we present the Lyapunov function that we will use for each system indexed by $r$, and derive some basic properties of this Lyapunov function.
 In particular, we will see that the Lyapunov function can be thought of as an approximation to the linear objective, $\sum_{\bk \in \ck} x_{\bk}$.
 We also point out the main difficulties in establishing the asymptotic optimality of GRAND($Z^p$) here.
-In Subsection \ref{sec-conc-bounds-stationary}, we present some high probability bounds of the process $\bx(\cdot)$ in the stationary regime, for large $r$.
-Making use of the high-probability bounds in Subsection \ref{sec-conc-bounds-stationary}, we derive high-probability estimates on the change of the Lyapunov function in Subsection \ref{sec-lyap-drift}, and use these estimates to conclude the proof of Theorem \ref{thm-zp} in Subsection \ref{sec-complete-thm-zp}.
+In Subsection \ref{sec-conc-bounds-stationary}, we show that some conditions hold for the process $\bx(\cdot)$ in the stationary regime, with high probability for large $r$.
+Subsection \ref{sec-lyap-drift} is the key subsection, where we introduce an ``artificial process,'' such that the conditions considered in Subsection \ref{sec-conc-bounds-stationary} are ``enforced,'' i.e. they hold with probability $1$ (as opposed to `with high probability,' as for the actual process).
+For this artificial process, we derive high-probability estimates on the change of the Lyapunov function.
+An informal ``roadmap'' is provided at the beginning of Subsection \ref{sec-lyap-drift} for this derivation.
+We conclude the proof of Theorem \ref{thm-zp} in Subsection \ref{sec-complete-thm-zp}, where we use the high-probability bounds in Subsection \ref{sec-conc-bounds-stationary} to show that, with high probability, the artificial and the actual processes coincide.
+This in turn allows us to obtain high-probability estimates on the change of the Lyapunov function under the actual process.

 Throughout this section, we drop superscript $r$ in notation -- such as that appears in $\bx^r(t)$ -- pertaining to processes with parameter $r$.